CRA SimpleFile Service

 It is worth noting that having income from sources not listed also makes one ineligible for the SimpleFile service.

-Each filing option is designed to be straightforward, and the invitation letter you received from the CRA provides the necessary information and instructions.
+Each filing option is designed to be straightforward, and the invitation letter you received from the CRA or their online portal provides the necessary information and instructions.

 SimpleFile by Phone